-Our major capital requirement in the next 12 months relates to the start of construction on the Nyngan Scandium Project.
+Our major capital requirement in the next 12 months relates to the start of construction on the Nyngan Scandium Project and our entry into a critical metals recovery program.

-The Company will need additional funding to develop the Nyngan project into a mine in the last half of 2019 and will seek to raise additional equity financing at that time.
+The Company will need additional funding to develop the Nyngan project into a mine in 2022 and will seek to raise additional equity financing at that time.